Skip to main content

 b.
 European fees

-€835 per year.
-That’s 5 times the French rate (€178), but 30 times less than the UK and 60 times less than the USA.
-Across a 3-year Bachelor’s, total tuition is €2,500, less than a single month’s rent in Paris.
+€1,194 per year at the full rate for a 2026 or 2027 intake (most French expatriate families fall under the full rate).
+That’s about 7 times the French rate (€178), but still more than 10 times less than the UK and 40 times less than the USA.
+Across a 3-year Bachelor’s, total tuition is roughly €3,600, a few months’ rent in Paris.

 c.
 Cultural and linguistic proximity